-As at November 30, 2018, the Company had working capital of \$260,689 (November 30, 2017 - \$1,205,244) and shareholders' equity of \$2,660,396 (November 30, 2017 - \$3,058,279).
-The Company will continue to seek the funding necessary to enable the Company to carry on as a going concern, but management cannot provide assurance that the Company will be able to raise additional debt and/or equity capital.
+As at November 30, 2019, the Company had working capital of \$164,426 (November 30, 2018 - \$260,689) and shareholders' equity of \$2,332,884 (November 30, 2018 - \$2,660,396).
+The Company will continue to seek the funding necessary to enable it to carry on as a going concern, but management cannot provide assurance that the Company will be able to raise additional debt and/or equity capital.
 If the Company is unable to raise additional funds in the immediate future, management expects that the Company will need to curtail operations, liquidate assets, seek additional capital on less favorable terms and/or pursue other remedial measures or cease operations.
 Management is aware, in making its assessment, of material uncertainties related to events or conditions that may cast significant doubt upon the Company's ability to continue as a going concern.
 These financial statements do not include any adjustments related to the recoverability and classification of assets or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.